How to Report Medical Grade Brace Robocalls & Get Compensation

 SSA scams can be extremely aggressive because the callers tend to threaten their victims with arrest warrants if they refuse to call back the provided phone number.
 In other scenarios, callers pretend that they want to help the victims retrieve suspended Social Security numbers, and more often than not, the scammers spoof the Social Security hotline number to make the fraud more believable.

-What you should know is that Social Security never contacts people over the phone nor threatens arrest or other legal action.
+What you should know is that Social Security never contacts people over the phone nor threatens arrest or other action.

 Grandparent scam